shivshankardayal/An-Angle-in-Trigonometry/source/height-and-distance.rst

     makes an angle of :math:`60^\circ` with the ground.
 At what height from the ground did it break?

 40. A vertical tower stands on a horizontal plane and is surmounted by a vertical flag-staff of height :math:`5` m.
-At a point on the plane, the angle of elevation from the top and the top of the flag-staff are respectively :math:`30^\circ` and :math:`60^\circ`.
+At a point on the plane, the angle of elevation of the top and the bottom of the flag-staff are respectively :math:`30^\circ` and :math:`60^\circ`.
 Find the height of the tower.

 41. A person observed the angle of elevation of the top of the tower as :math:`30^\circ`.
 He walked :math:`50` m towards the foot